muntasir24/CP-Arsenal/00_Function/README.md

 d[9] = 3  // Divisors: {1, 3, 9}
 </pre>

-## 3.Sieve of Eratosthenes has a time complexity of O(n log log n), which is efficient for finding all prime numbers up to a given limit n :
+## 3. Sieve of Eratosthenes has a time complexity of O(n log log n), which is efficient for finding all prime numbers up to a given limit n :

 ```cpp
 vector<int> sieve_of_eratosthenes(int n) {